-Edu Child Foundation Uganda is a women-led nonprofit organization in Uganda with a mission of modelling holistic approaches in tackling poverty, illiteracy, gender inequality, rights violations, and other global challenges affecting vulnerable children, women, and youth in Ugandan rural communities.
+Edu Child Foundation Uganda is a women-led local nonprofit organization in Uganda based in Nebbi District (North-Western Uganda), with a mission of modelling holistic approaches in tackling poverty, illiteracy, gender inequality, rights violations, and other global challenges affecting vulnerable children, women, and youth in Ugandan rural communities.
 Founded in 2014 as CBO , the nonprofit was later fully incorporated with the Central Government (NGO Bureau) in 2017 (Reg # INDR13499238NB).
 Historically, our program areas have been in provision of education sponsorship opportunities for the orphans and vulnerable children, advocacy for gender equality, and micro-enterprise development for vulnerable groups.
-However, over the years, our programs are expanding to include community health and HIV/AIDS, WASH, and climate change adaptation, among others Our main office is based in the heart of Nebbi Municipal Council in Nebbi District (North-Western Uganda) and serves the communities of Goli, Jupangira, Ayomo and Pawong Parishes.
-Whereas in Kampala, our satellite office is located on Plot 37, John Babiiha (Acacia) Avenue in Kololo.
+However, over the years, our programs are expanding to include community health and HIV/AIDS, WASH, and climate change adaptation, among others Our main office is situated in the heart of Nebbi Municipal Council in Nebbi District (North-Western Uganda) and serves the communities of Goli, Jupangira, Ayomo and Pawong Parishes.

 My name is Foska and I am 16 years old now.
 I am one of the pioneer children that Edu Child Foundation Uganda started sponsoring in 2014.
 I enjoy playing netball with for fun.
 This year, I joined high school and it was so unbelievable.
 Most of my sisters were married off by the age of 16.
 I am the first child in my family to have gotten an opportunity to join secondary school (high school).
 For a village girl like me, my dream to help build my community most especially, help give chance to as many girls as possible to acquire formal education seemed unattainable because of the the extreme poverty around me.
 I am very thankful to Edu Child Foundation Uganda for restoring my hope for a better future by putting me back in a good school that I may reach my dream of becoming a social worker.